Troubleshooting Login Problems

 Introduction

-If when entering login details you are redirected back to the login screen without any error, this indicates an issue with PHP sessions on your server.
+If, when entering login details, the system redirects you to the login page without an error, this indicates an issue with PHP sessions on your server.

-This can be confirmed by checking Remember Me on the login page:
+You can confirm this by checking Remember Me on the login page:

-- A misconfiguration of proxy or CDN in front of your webserver
+• A misconfiguration of the proxy or CDN in front of your web server.

 This is a PHP or environment configuration-level issue.
 Shared or reseller users will require the assistance of their hosting providers.